UJDuran/milestoneOne_T6/Specification.md

 Users cannot log in to system anymore.

 ##### Alternate Sequences
-•	Users change their mind, or they click on delete an account by mistake.
+•Users change their mind, or they click on delete an account by mistake.
 System prompts the user to confirm.

 ##### Alternative Trigger
 Users click on option "Cancel"